Möbel Martin in Konz with a new control concept

 Many thanks to iGuzzini and Insta Lighting for their friendly support!

-The lighting in Merzig municipal park has been designed so that it provides a subtle interplay of light and shade.
+The lighting for the Merzig city park focuses on the subtle interplay of light and shadow

 GREEN OASIS